 The History of the High Meadows Fund

 Carl and Judy Ferenbach established The High Meadows Fund (HMF) in 2004 as a supporting organization of the Vermont Community Foundation (VCF) because of VCF's capacity as a knowledgeable and engaged partner to inform and guide effective grantmaking in Vermont.
+Over its first few years, guided by a board of directors with deep familiarity with Vermont and the working landscape, the High Meadows Fund narrowed its focus to environmental grantmaking directed at promoting sustainable farm and forest enterprises, clean energy, and resilient land use in Vermont.
 A separate High Meadows Foundation was established for philanthropic giving outside the state.

-HMF’s dual mission to improve the vibrancy of Vermont’s communities and the health of the natural environment require that we continue to mitigate the factors that contribute to the changing climate, while also adapting to the risks and vulnerabilities brought about by more extreme weather events and other impacts of the changing climate.
-These challenges shine a spotlight on the environmental and social justice challenges inherent in adapting to a changing climate, as Vermonters with more modest incomes more often live in housing that is both expensive to heat and vulnerable to the impact of storm water erosion and flooding.
+HMF’s dual mission to improve the vibrancy of Vermont’s communities and the health of the natural environment inspires us to both mitigate the factors that contribute to the changing climate, and adapt to the risks and vulnerabilities brought about by extreme weather events and other impacts of the changing climate.
+These challenges shine a spotlight on the environmental and social justice challenges inherent in adapting to a changing climate, as Vermonters with more modest incomes are likely to live in housing that is expensive to heat and/or vulnerable to the impact of storm water erosion and flooding.

 From its inception through December 2018, the High Meadows Fund has made grants totaling over $12.1 million.
 The High Meadows Fund recognizes that actions beyond grantmaking play an important role in serving our mission.
 Convening stakeholders with well-crafted agendas, contracting for specific research, and investing a portion of our assets for mission impact are strategies in addition to making grants.
 High Meadows considers the role of private markets in bringing successful ideas to scale over the long term.